tdwg/PlinianCore/README.md

 ## Sources
 This repository contains all the files created to define, support or test Plinian Core.
-This is a standard in the works
+This is a standard in the works.

 ## Documentation